I am on my period.

 The period conversation is held in whispers between women and as insults to women by men.

-It is a popular question when men and even women think you are ovary-acting because there is a stupid belief in people that when women are being passionate about anything, they are on their periods.
+It is a popular question when men and even women think you are ovary-acting.
+But have you ever thought its the power you exude when you are on their period that intimidates them?

 Funny shit is that every time, a person has dared me to slap them by asking such a stupid question, I was definitely not on my period.